-Fractographic analyses presented here are limited to unnotched, corrosion fatigue tested specimens with baseline, SP and LPB conditions.
-Fractographic analyses of the notched and other HCF test conditions yielded results that are expected and consistent with the fatigue test results shown in Figures 8-11, therefore were not considered to be worthy of inclusion.
-Figures 13, 14 and 15 show the mechanisms of crack initiation and crack growth corrosion fatique conditions. under of unnotched specimens.
-Figure 13a shows the fracture surface of a baseline specimen with a single crack initiation site near the corner of the trapezoidal cross-section.
+Fractographic analyses presented here in Figures 13, 14 and 15 are limited to unnotched corrosion fatigue tested specimens with baseline, SP, and LPB conditions.
+Fractographic analyses of the notched and other HCF test conditions yielded results that are expected and consistent with the fatigue test results shown in Figures 8-11, and therefore are not further described.
+Figure 13a shows the fracture surface of a baseline specimen with a single crack nitiation site near the corner of the trapezoidal cross-section.
 Figures 13b and c show the role of corrosion pits on the crack initiation process.
-Similarly Figures 14a, b and c, and Figures 15a, b, c and d show the optical fractographs, the gage of surface with corrosion pits, and the cross-sectional view of a corrosion pit in an unnotched SP and LPB specimen.
-In all cases, severe pitting of the gage surface is evident, and the cross-sectional views indicate a gradual increase in the depth of corrosion pitting damage with increased time of testing.
+Similarly Figures 14a, b and c, and Figures 15a, b, c and d show the optical fractographs, the gage of surface with corrosion pits, and the crosssectional view of a corrosion pit in an unnotched SP and LPB specimen.
+In all cases, pitting of the gage surface is evident, and the cross-sectional views indicate a gradual increase in the depth of corrosion pitting damage with increased time of testing.
 In both baseline and SP specimens, the corrosion pits resulted in early crack initiation at low stresses, leading to final failure.
-In contrast, for LPB specimens, despite the higher stress levels and deeper corrosion pitting damage, the corrosion fatigue performance is minimally affected.
-This is seen in Figures 15a and b, where subsurface crack initiation is evident despite the presence of deep corrosion pits similar to the one seen in the cross-sectional view in Figure 15d.
+In contrast, for LPB specimens, despite the higher stress levels and deeper corrosion pitting damage due to the longer exposure time during testing, the corrosion fatigue performance is minimally affected.
+This is seen in Figures 15a and b, whore subsurface crack initiation is evident despite the presence of deep corrosion pits similar to the one seen in the cross-sectional view in Figure 15d.